enricodangelo/ptc_test/README.md

 #### POST /api/v1/job

-When submitting a new job to _FrontService_, it takes care of storing the input blob to _BlobService_ and submitting a job request to _JobService_.
+When submitting a new job to _FrontService_, the system takes care of storing the input blob to _BlobService_ and submitting a job request to _JobService_.

 _FrontService_ will return to the user as soon as the needed info is stored locally, then the rest of the orchestration is executed asynchronously.